Section 14 – Right to an interpreter

 1. General considerations

 The right to the assistance of an interpreter is a fundamental right grounded in the rules of natural justice (Tran, supra, page 963; MacDonald v.
 City of Montreal, 1 S.C.R.
 460 at page 499; Société des Acadiens v.
 Association of Parents, 1 S.C.R.
-549 at page 621, per Wilson J., concurring)).
+549 at page 621, per Wilson J., concurring).

-It is not a separate language right, but, in the criminal context, it is a means of ensuring that criminal proceedings comply with the constitutional guarantee to a fair and public hearing found in paragraph 11(d) of the Charter (Tran, supra, page 976).
+It is not a separate language right, but, in the criminal context, it is a means of ensuring that criminal proceedings comply with the constitutional guarantee to a fair and public hearing found in section 11(d) of the Charter (Tran, supra, page 976).
 As such, section 14 should be understood in part by reference to sections 7 and 11 of the Charter, which protect a person’s right to make full answer and defence, the right to have full disclosure of the case to be answered prior to making one's defence, and the right to a fair trial.
 Indeed, the close relationship of section 14 to these other Charter guarantees suggests that the right to interpreter assistance in the criminal context should be considered a "principle of fundamental justice" within the meaning of section 7 of the Charter (Tran, supra, page 976).

 However, unlike many other sections of the Charter which apply in the criminal law context specifically, this section is more encompassing: it applies to "any proceedings".
 In Tran, the Supreme Court indicated that "the right under section 14 of the Charter is one held not only by accused persons, but also by parties in civil actions and administrative proceedings and by witnesses" (Tran, supra, page 995).
 However, the Tran decision also indicated that the discussion in that case applied to criminal proceedings and left open the possibility that other rules may apply to other proceedings (Tran, supra, page 961).

 The principle of linguistic understanding which underpins the right to interpreter assistance should not be elevated to the point where those with difficulty communicating in or comprehending the language of the proceedings, be it English or French, are given or seen to be given unfair advantages over those who are fluent in the court's language (Tran, supra, page 978).
+Section 14 is concerned with linguistic understanding, but it is not intended to compensate for educational or cognitive deficiencies that may make it more difficult for an accused to understand and follow his or her own trial; this is an issue that the right to the assistance of counsel is intended to address (Trottier c.
+R., 2018 QCCA 1693 at paras.
+57-59 and 140).

 2. "A party or a witness"